When it comes to arranging tropical flowers, follow this mantra: Less is more.

 - Before arranging, hydrate flowers and leaves for 2 hours.

-This arrangement is created in focal point technique.
+This arrangement is created by the focal point technique.

-- Start with large fatsia japonica leaves, camouflaging the floral foam.
+- Start with large fatsia Japonica leaves, camouflaging the floral foam.
 Place leave stems next to each other in the center of the foundation.
-The radially veins of these compound leaves would help directing the other flowers and leaves to the center of the foam foundation.
+The radial veins of these compound leaves would help direct to the center of the foam foundation the other flowers ad leaves.

-- First, place a large spider mum flower.
-Pock the flower through a leaf pinning the leaf to the foam camouflaging it.
+- First, place slightly off the center a large spider mum flower.
+Pock the flower through a fatsia leaf (this way you will pin the leaf to the foam camouflaging it).
 The stem of the flower should be located radially towards the center of the foam foundation.

-- Next, add an orchid branch, visually balancing the mum.
-Pock the stem of the orchid through another leaf, camouflaging the foam foundation.
+- Next, add on another site of the center a branch of the Cattleya orchid, visually balancing the mum on the arrangement.
+Pock the orchid stem through another fatsia leaf, camouflaging the foam foundation.

-- On both sides of the arrangement between the fancia Japonica leaves place aspidistra leaves, locating them radially towards the center of the foam foundation.
-The aspidistra leaves in each pare overlapping each other on a small angle.
+- On both sides of the arrangement between the fatsia Japonica leaves place aspidistra leaves, locating them radially towards the center of the arrangement.
+Pare the aspidistra leaves, overlapping each other under like a “V” shape.

 - To balance the massive branch of orchid flowers, add some gloriosa around the mum.
 Cutting little pieces of wine with a flower or leaf, place radially towards the center of the foam foundation around the mum.

-- This arrangement could be used as a centerpiece for a round table or in a trail centerpiece for a long table.
+- This arrangement could be used as a centerpiece for a round table.
+For a long table, create a trail of several arrangements.

 - Water the arrangement daily.